xcat2/confluent-docs/docs/installconfluent_suse.md

 In terms of confluent itself, it is by default set up without any user access.
 To enable a user that can ssh into your server to access the web interface:

-    confetty create /users/demouser
+    confetty create /users/demouser role=admin

 The user 'demouser' may now use his login password to access the confluent web interface as an administrator.
+The available roles are:

+* Administrator: Full access apart from reading 'secret.' attributes for all data and operations
+* Operator: Removes the ability to change or add usernames or passwords in various contexts
+* Monitor: Suitable for health check programs, unable to do anything to effect operation of systems, but can get power state, health, and sensor data.

 After these steps, the GUI should be available at: